Salazars1/XMarksTheSpot/README.md

 In file directory of XMarksTheSpot after repository has been cloned:

-  First, update settings.py and firstCleanDatabase.py file to access your MySQL using your mySQL account information.
+  First, update settings.py and firstCleanDatabase.py file in XMarksTheSpot file to access your MySQL using your mySQL account information.

   In terminal:
 ```